-DKIM (DomainKeys Identified Mail) is used by Office 365 to digitally sign outgoing messages.
+DKIM (DomainKeys Identified Mail) is used by Microsoft 365 to digitally sign outgoing messages.
 Once Xink adds a signature to a message that already been sent, DKIM signature gets broken.
-In most scenarios, Xink would remove DKIM signature at all, and later, when the message reaches Office 365 after processing by Xink engine, Office 365 adds the digital signature again.
+In most scenarios, Xink would remove DKIM signature at all, and later, when the message reaches Microsoft 365 after processing by Xink engine, Office 365 adds the digital signature again.

-But in several scenarios, say if a message is targeted to the same Office 365 tenant that sent the message, DKIM signature will never be restored again.
+But in several scenarios, say if a message is targeted to the same Microsoft 365 tenant that sent the message, DKIM signature will never be restored again.

 Xink ReRouter can add DKIM signature after inserting message signature.
 This feature is supported on a per-domain basis.

 It is enough to add the following CNAME record to your domain: